ARMNTL/project-odin-calculator/README.md

 </html>
 ```

 2. Some CSS to make it look better.
+For the colors, I used the **VS Color Picker** extension.

 ```css
 @import url("https://fonts.googleapis.com/css2?family=Noto+Sans:ital,wght@0,100..900;1,100..900&display=swap");